marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 Adjust the camera and the spring arm, camera and projectile spawn point position.
 In BP_PawnCowPlayer, View Port > Details > change Auto Possess Player to Player 0.
 In BP_PawnCowPlayer, View Port > Details > Rendering > disable player hidden in game from both BP_PawnCowPlayer(self) and BaseMesh.
+Place the blueprint in the world and delete the default player start.

+## 2.2: Enemy Class:

+Create a new BP derived from BasePawn to be our enemy.
+Call it BP_PawnCowEnemy.
+Place it in the world